nabilsabi01/nabilsabi01/README.md

 ## 🚀 Professional Profile

 💼 **Full Stack Developer** passionate about building modern, responsive, and scalable web applications.
-Currently focused on **frontend development with React.js and Tailwind CSS** during my internship, with a solid backend foundation in **Java, Spring Boot, and security best practices**.
+Currently focused on **frontend development with React.js and Tailwind CSS**, with a solid backend foundation in **Java, Spring Boot, and security best practices**.

 ---